johnnymitch/automation/trello-daily.md

-# How to setup and test a daily Trello feed (from Zapier)
+# How to setup and test a daily Trello feed (via Zapier)

 ## Setup
 - Trigger App = **Trello**